 What is the difference between an adwokat and a legal adviser?
 Who is a trainee?
 What principles guide setting legal fees?
 What is the scope of attorney-client privilege?

-Generally, adwokaci and legal advisers practise either individually or in partnerships with other lawyers of one or both legal professions.
+As a rule, advocates and legal advisers practise their professions individually or in partnership with other lawyers from one or both of the bars.

-Subject to passing an exam, foreign lawyers can be enrolled on the list of adwokaci or legal advisers.
+After passing an examination, foreign lawyers may be entered in the roll of advocates or legal advisers.

 Who is a trainee?

 In law firms (regardless of their size) a substantial part of the work is carried out by legal adviser trainees and adwokat trainees.
 The period of traineeship is 3 years.
 A trainee can be anyone who has completed a master’s degree in law and passed a traineeship examination.
 Only after completing the traineeship and passing a professional qualification examination does a lawyer acquire the full right to represent clients.